cidgoh/GRDI_AMR_One_Health/Template/README.md

-# AMR-GRDI Data Collection Template
+# GRDI-AMR / GAOH Data Collection Template
-_AMR-GRDI = The Canadian Antimicrobial Resistance Genomics Research and Development Initiative_
+GRDI-AMR / GAOH = _Genomics Research and Development Initiative Shared Priority Projects for Antimicrobial Resistance (GRDI-AMR and GRDI-AMR-One Health (GAOH; aka GRDI-AMR2))_

-The contents of this directory include the spreadsheet-based implementation (i.e. metadata template) of the AMR-GRDI standard.
+**The contents of this directory include the spreadsheet-based implementation (i.e. metadata template) of the AMR-GRDI standard.**

 ## Files